Our butter chicken recipe is an easy-to-make traditional Indian dish (murgh makhani) loaded with a zesty buttery flavor.

 - Bring the mixture to a light boil, then reduce the heat to low and simmer for 8- 10 minutes to reduce the sauce slightly.

-*if the sauce gets too thick, add a little water.
+*If the sauce gets too thick, add a little water.
 The dish should be saucy.

 Wouldn’t you like to make restaurant-style butter chicken in your own home kitchen?
 With our recipe, you may never have to order takeout again!
-Serve it with basmati rice, homemade naan bread, and riata sauce for an Indian-style feast you won’t soon forget!

-Recipe FAQ’s
+Recipe FAQs

 No, they are not.
 They share some of the same ingredients, and they are both creamy tomato-based curries, but they are not the same.